Conventional Capacity Utilization Factor (CUF) — Calculator & Practical Guide

 What CUF Really Means and How It Impacts Your Solar Yield

-Understanding CUF helps you move beyond theoretical capacity and focus on practical, measurable performance — making it an essential metric for every solar energy professional or enthusiast.
+Understanding CUF allows you to move beyond nameplate capacity and focus on actual, measurable energy production, making it an essential metric for evaluating real-world solar plant performance.

 Why CUF matters